 Testing results start appearing in the Cambium Reporting System on a rolling basis at the end of April.
 Scores for ELA, math, and science should appear very soon after a test is completed.
-ELA scores could be delayed in spring 2024 to allow for scoring calibrations for newly added writing prompts.
 County and school personnel can access these results and analyze data at the county and school level.
-Parents will have access to individual student reports in an online parent portal in August.
-Printed individual student reports and individual video score reports are provided to counties and schools to send home to parents/guardians in August each year.
-Scores are embargoed from public release or discussion until released during the summer by the WVDE.
+Parents will have access to individual student results in an online family portal.